Warnings for Cymbalta

 Hyponatremia

 Hyponatremia may occur as a result of treatment with SSRIs and SNRIs, including CYMBALTA.
 In many cases, this hyponatremia appears to be the result of the syndrome of inappropriate antidiuretic hormone secretion (SIADH).
-Cases with serum sodium lower than 110 mmol/L have been reported and appeared to be reversible when CYMBALTA was discontinued.
-Elderly patients may be at greater risk of developing hyponatremia with SSRIs and SNRIs.
+Cases with serum sodium lower than 110 mmol/L have been reported with CYMBALTA use and appeared to be reversible when CYMBALTA was discontinued.
+Geriatric patients may be at greater risk of developing hyponatremia with SSRIs and SNRIs.
 Also, patients taking diuretics or who are otherwise volume depleted may be at greater risk [see Use In Specific Populations].
 Discontinuation of CYMBALTA should be considered in patients with symptomatic hyponatremia and appropriate medical intervention should be instituted.

 Signs and symptoms of hyponatremia include headache, difficulty concentrating, memory impairment, confusion, weakness, and unsteadiness, which may lead to falls.
 More severe and/or acute cases have been associated with hallucination, syncope, seizure, coma, respiratory arrest, and death.